AnshShah3009/AnshShah3009/README.md

 My research pursuits span the realms of Deep Learning, Reinforcement Learning, and Multi-Agent SLAM, with a dash of passion for robotics hardware.
 My portfolio encompasses foundational projects in deep learning and computer vision.
 While I'm currently engrossed in mastering reinforcement learning, my excitement lies in bringing these concepts to life within real robotic systems.
 Notably, I've contributed to a Multi-Agent SLAM pipeline at RRC and am presently engrossed in crafting a loop closure detection module for the SLAM pipeline.
 Additionally, I'm actively involved in developing a differentiable local planner, further enhancing my expertise.

 Here's a glimpse of my ongoing endeavours:
-- 🔭 Presently, I'm engrossed in a Language Action Models, Behavious cloning and Robust Imitation Learning.
+- 🔭 Presently, I'm engrossed in a Language Action Models, Behavious Cloning and Robust Imitation Learning.
 - 👯 I'm fervently open to collaboration on projects centred around reasoining for robotics, driven by a shared passion for technological innovation.
 - 🤔 I'm actively seeking guidance for potential avenues in Master's programs and job/research opportunities within the captivating realm of robotics.
 - 💬 I'm always up for discussions ranging from books, sports, and philosophy to psychology, art, chess, movies, guitar, technology, and environmental studies.